 Meet Montel Williams!

 Montel Williams has MS. When Cir and I first found out that Montel had multiple sclerosis, we were so amazed.
-It's so easy to forget that celebrities are ordinary people who sometimes get sick.
+Not that it is a great thing, but it's so easy to forget that celebrities are ordinary people who sometimes get sick.
+And as we know, MS is no respecter of persons, so anyone can be affected by this disease whether you're famous, infamous, or the person down the street.

 Around the same time Montel announced that he had MS, Cir was going through a difficult time.
 He had (we both had) come to the realization that he probably wouldn't be working for much longer.
 It was a hard thing for him to deal with.
 And me as well.